Vanderbilt Transfer Acceptance Rate and Requirements — 2025

 Below we present the most current available Vanderbilt transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 2,450 transfer applicants and 430 individuals were accepted.
-This means that the Vanderbilt transfer acceptance rate is 17.6%.
+For entry in the fall of 2023, 2,932 students applied for transfer admission and 553 were accepted.
+This means that the Vanderbilt transfer acceptance rate is 18.8%.
 If we break this down by gender, the acceptance rates are as follows:

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have significant swings in transfer acceptance rate from year to year.
-As you can see, the Vanderbilt transfer acceptance rate has fluctuated between 17% and 37% for the last five years.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have significant swings in transfer acceptance rates from year to year.
+As you can see, the Vanderbilt transfer acceptance rate has fluctuated between 16% and 37% over the past six years.

 Historical transfer rates are as follows: